Tutoriels Backend

 - an example of an nginx.conf configuration file

-- an example of a javascript server.js file to launch your application locally
+- an example of a server.js javascript file to launch your application locally

-For use with node server.js command
+To be used with the node server.js command

 user www-data;